ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/about/index.md

 </div>
 </div>

-I am a 1st year PhD student at the University of Chicago.
+I am a PhD student at the University of Chicago.
 I work in the [SAND Lab](https://sandlab.cs.uchicago.edu/index.html) where I'm fortunate to be co-advised by Prof. [Heather Zheng](http://people.cs.uchicago.edu/~htzheng/) and Prof. [Ben Y. Zhao](http://people.cs.uchicago.edu/~ravenben/).

 I study the security and privacy issues that arise as machine learning systems become more ubiquitous, and I leverage these insights to develop tools to empower individuals against unethical AI practices.